mahdi-malv/pulp/README.md

 # Pulp
-Pulp is a logger tool for android using **Kotlin** programming language.
+Pulp is a very simple logger tool for android using **Kotlin** programming language.

 ### Installation